ronniross/emergence-engine/emergent-planet.md

 The Top 1%: Collectively, this group often owns nearly half of all global household wealth.

-The Bottom 50%: This group (roughly 4 billion people) shares just a tiny fraction of global wealth—often estimated at less than 2% of the total.
+The Bottom 50%: This group (roughly 4 billion people) shares just a tiny fraction of global wealth, often estimated at less than 2% of the total.

 Several factors contribute to this concentration of wealth: